-What is UVADEX (methoxsalen) Sterile Solution?
+What is UVADEX® (methoxsalen [meth-ox-sah-len]) Sterile Solution?

-UVADEX (methoxsalen) Sterile Solution is used with the THERAKOS CELLEX Photopheresis System for the treatment of skin problems associated with CTCL in patients who have not responded to other types of treatment given by their doctor.
+UVADEX (methoxsalen) Sterile Solution is used with the THERAKOS® UVAR XTS® or THERAKOS CELLEX Photopheresis System for the treatment of skin problems associated with CTCL in patients who have not responded to other types of treatment given by their doctor.

-IMPORTANT SAFETY INFORMATION
+SELECT IMPORTANT SAFETY INFORMATION

-UVADEX (methoxsalen) Sterile Solution should only be used by doctors who have special skills in the diagnosis and treatment of CTCL and who have received special training and have experience in the THERAKOS CELLEX Photopheresis System.
+UVADEX (methoxsalen) Sterile Solution should only be used by doctors who have special skills in the diagnosis and treatment of CTCL and who have received special training and have experience in the THERAKOS UVAR XTS or THERAKOS CELLEX Photopheresis Systems.